ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/lectures/new-deals.md

 - FDR, a progressive Democrat, is elected into office; runs on a campaign promise of hope and change.
   - Does not give much policy prescription, but promises a system of national and economic relief.
 - On this promise, he is elected.
+- Looking at the conditions: families that were being malnourished over the course of the crisis.

 #### The First Hundred Days
 - Begins a series of economic transformations.